marceldegraaf/marceldegraaf.github.io/_posts/2014-04-24-experimenting-with-coreos-confd-etcd-fleet-and-cloudformation.md

 4. Tells systemd that this unit needs `docker.service` to operate properly
 5. An empty line ;-)
 6. The `[Service]` header
+7. Reads the file `/etc/environment` and exposes its environment variables to the current unit file
 7. `ExecStartPre` runs before the service is started.
-This line does some magic to retrieve the external IP from the host machine, from `fleetctl`.
-However, the relevant code is: `/usr/bin/etcdctl set /test/%m`, where I set a key in etcd.
-In systemd, `%m` gets expanded to the unique machine ID.
-The result of this operation is that there is a key in etcd called `/test/<machine-id>` with the value `<machine-ip`.
-This is useful for the Sinatra and nginx part below.
+The line `/usr/bin/etcdctl set /test/%m $COREOS_PUBLIC_IPV4` creates a key in etcd with the name of the unique machine ID (expanded from `%m` in systemd) and the machine's public IP as value (this variable comes from the `/etc/environment` file).
+This key/value pair in etcd is useful for the Sinatra and nginx part below.
 8. `ExecStart` starts the actual service.
 This is a vanilla Docker command.
 9. The first `ExecStop` deregisters the `/test/<machine-id>` key from etcd